1. Sign up for Newsletters

 One of the most obvious and easiest ways to save on a bike is to get the lightest frame possible that is still within the budget.

 With alloy, you must use pannier racks instead of racks that attach directly to the bike.
-Also, you should be careful not to tighten the bike’s screws over-tight.
-All this points to a steel bike being more long-lasting, and therefore cheaper in the long-term.
+Also, you should be careful not to tighten the bike’s screws over-tight; all of this points to a steel bike being more long-lasting, and therefore cheaper in the long term.

-In short, you’re making a better investment by purchasing an alloy frame.
-It’s the best bike material for those who take their bike riding seriously.
+In short, you’re making a better investment by purchasing an alloy frame- it’s the best bike material for those who take their bike riding and their wallets seriously.

 Tires and tubes that have more than a few punctures are worth patching instead of replacing, particularly if you only do occasional riding.
 Just make sure the tire is completely smooth and round and you have a lot of patch material before you get started.
 Any time you’re patching punctures, use a cycle-specific patch that’s designed for heavy-duty punctures – like a Kevlar patch.
-And don’t forget to pump up your tires after patching.
-You’ll be surprised at how tricky it is to get them pumped up after patching.
+And don’t forget to pump up your tires after patching- you’ll be surprised at how tricky it is to get them pumped up after this process.

-Joining a cycling club or group can save you some money while allowing you to ride with other people and improve your stamina and health.
-Many cycling groups regularly rent or borrow a trailer to use to carry extra gear or to transport one of their less experienced members.
+Joining a cycling club or group can save you some money- many cycling groups regularly rent or borrow a trailer to use to carry extra gear or to transport one of their less experienced members.
 By pooling resources, the entire group benefits.

 Do your own bike repairs.
 The more you understand how your bike works, the less likely you are to put off repairs for too long.
 Also, as you get more familiar with how your bike works, it becomes more apparent when something needs to be fixed.

 Keep your bike in good shape.
 A bike that is not maintained well will not last a rider very long.
-Keep your tires inflated to the levels recommended by the manufacturer.
-Also, keep your chain lubricated as suggested.
+Keep your tires inflated to the levels recommended by the manufacturer and keep your chain lubricated as suggested.